ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2021TrustFundAnnualReports.md

 E ACTIOn, GENDEp

 **Image Description:**
-The image showcases a circular layout with five distinct sections, each represented by a circular photo, accompanied by an icon and a bold label that highlights key focus areas of development:

-1. **Climate Action** - Positioned at the top left, this section features a group of people, possibly in a community meeting or cultural event.
-The accompanying icon is a green circle with a white outline of the Earth.

-2. **Gender** - Located at the top right, this section displays an image of a woman sitting near a crate of tomatoes in an outdoor setting.
-The icon is a blue circle with a combined male and female gender symbol in white.

-3. **Health** - At the left middle, this section shows a healthcare worker talking to a woman with a child beside her, indicating health care or consultation.
-The icon is a teal circle with a white heart and hand symbol.

-4. **Social Protection & Jobs** - Positioned on the right middle, this section features a smiling woman in a colorful blouse sitting outside.
-Two icons accompany this section: an orange circle with a shield and group of people symbol and a yellow circle with a briefcase symbol, representing social protection and employment.

-5. **Debt Management** - At the bottom left, this section depicts a few men in a formal office setting, presumably in discussion or working.
-The icon is a red circle containing a white graph with a dollar sign.

-The background is a gradient blue globe with visible landmasses, adding a global context to the themes
+The image layout is circular, with five main circular photo elements distributed mainly along the left and center side, set against a dark background that resembles a partial globe or world map.

+Key elements and their labels:
+1. Top left circle labeled "CLIMATE ACTION" with a green icon showing an earth/globe symbol.
+2. Top right circle labeled "GENDER" with a blue icon representing gender symbols.
+The image inside shows a woman sitting by a market stall with fruits.
+3. Middle left circle labeled "HEALTH" with a teal icon showing a hand holding a heart.
+The photo shows a healthcare worker interacting with a woman and child.
+4. Center right circle labeled "SOCIAL PROTECTION & JOBS" with two icons: an orange one showing people, and a yellow one showing a briefcase.
+The photo features a smiling woman in a colorful headscarf.
+5. Bottom left circle labeled "DEBT MANAGEMENT" with a red icon illustrating a chart with a dollar sign.
+The image depicts men working at desks in an office setting.

+The overall design uses color-coded icons and photographic elements to visually represent thematic priorities or sectors, likely related to development goals or areas of annual achievement.
+The circular motif and globe imagery suggest a global or international development context.
 ```
 ![Image 2](images/2021TrustFundAnnualReports_p27_img2.png)